alpatakan/face_score/README.md

 - face_score_config class for configuring face_score
 - Distribute frames to be processed over network for multi processing
+- Collect faces in same position using tracking, send best scoring faces in a configured period

 ## Example Output